 The property allowance is a tax exemption of up to £1,000 a year for individuals with income from land or property.

 If you own a property jointly with others, you’re each eligible for the £1,000 allowance against your share of the gross rental income.

 - gross property income over £1,000 up to £2,500 - contact HMRC

 - property income over £2,500 - register for Self Assessment

-You can’t use this allowance on income from letting a room in your own home under the Rent a Room Scheme.
+You cannot use this allowance on income from letting a room in your own home under the Rent a Room Scheme.

-You can’t use the allowances in a tax year, if you have any trade or property income from:
+You cannot use the allowances in a tax year, if you have any trade or property income from: